zgq1879/EGM/README.md

 ## Bigger or Longer?
 Test-Time-Scaling is More Efficient than Model-Size-Scaling for Visual Grounding

 This repository releases the official implementation of **Bigger or Longer?
 Test-Time-Scaling is More Efficient than Model-Size-Scaling for Visual Grounding**.
 Our approach enables a 4B/8B parameter model to surpass the accuracy and efficiency of a 235B model on RefCOCO benchmarks.
-The training framework is built upon .

 ## SFT Training